 Sant Foster moved to Basking Ridge in 1996.
 Prior to that, Nick lived in Bernardsville (16 years) as a photographer and writer.
 The American flags cover bridges within a 45 mile radius including Interstate 287 and Route 78.
 Most of the flags have been 3’x5′.
 4′ x 5′.
 Locally, you can find flags draping the Martinsville Road and Somerville Road I-78 overpasses, and Oak Street crossing Route 287.
 “Do you know why I use the big ones there?” asks Sant Foster, “Because that’s the highest visible cross point in the area.”

 You might also have seen Nick in his spare time during the holidays.
 Sant Foster can normally be found at the Christmas Eve caroling event in downtown Basking Ridge dressed as the “Candy Cane Hat Man”, handing out candy canes to the children on the town green.
 Again, he buys everything using his own money, year after year.
-Nick also volunteers at the US Veterans Hospital in nearby Lyons, New Jersey and also at the Woman’s Correctional Facility in nearby Clinton.
+Nick also volunteers at the Lyons VA Veterans Hospital Campus in nearby Lyons, New Jersey and also at the Woman’s Correctional Facility in nearby Clinton.